sunnyhhong/sunnyhhong.github.io/books.md

 # Culture :

-#### If you are looking for something real, family centered, and some tears...
+#### If you are looking for something family centered, power of mother, and lots of tears...
 ### [Pachinko by Min Jin Lee](https://www.minjinlee.com/book/pachinko/)
 _New York Times Bestseller_